1990 Nepalese revolution: History

 In 1989, two groups, the Nepali Congress, a pro-communist group and the largest illegal political party in the country, and the United Left Front, a coalition of communist and leftist parties, joined to launch a campaign to achieve a multiparty democracy in Nepal.
-The Jana Andolan' (People's Movement) officially started on 18 February 1990, which is Democracy day in Nepal.
+The Jana Andolan (People's Movement) officially started on 18 February 1990(BS २०४६ फागुन ०७) which is Democracy day in Nepal and officially ended after 49 long days.
 In order to stall the movement, the government arrested national and district-level leaders of both the NC and the ULF on 17 February 1990, and banned all opposition newspapers.

 The king called on the nation in a radio address to stand unified with the monarchy and to pursue democratic reforms through constitutional channels.
 In late February, police fired on a demonstration in Bhaktapur, killing 12 people.
 The movement became increasingly large and dangerous as thousands of students marched against riot police and hundreds were arrested and injured.
 The movement called for bandhs (a kind of general strike) that quickly spread across the country.

 Communication between opposition members faltered and palace leadership was at times absent, leaving local governments to deal with the protests as they saw fit.
 Some even joined the movement in absence of central government.
 These protests escalated from the countryside until they reached the capital, Kathmandu.
 After the army killed protesters in Patan in early April, the movement gathered some 200,000 people who marched in protest of the monarchy in the capital.

 Over the course of several days, police shot and killed dozens as protesters blocked streets, taunted police officers and paraded flags demanding a restoration of the multiparty democracy system that the country had in the 1950s.
 At the climax of the protests, people surrounded government buildings, urging the king to accept their demands.
 By that point, many police did not engage with protesters but looked on as some protesters smashed government property, such as the prime minister's car and a statue of King Mahendra, as a result of which the leaders called off the protests.
-On April 8, 1990, the king removed the ban on political parties.
+On 8 April 1990, the king removed the ban on political parties.